-The Local Authority Accounts (Scotland) Amendment Regulations 2011 (SSI No. 2011/64) amend the Local Authority Accounts (Scotland) Regulations 1985 (SI No 1985/267) and requires local authorities in Scotland to prepare a Remuneration Report as part of the annual statutory accounts.
+The Local Authority Accounts (Scotland) Regulations 2014 require local authorities in Scotland to prepare a Remuneration Report as part of the annual statutory accounts.

 All information disclosed in sections three to eight in this Remuneration Report will be audited by the council's appointed auditor, Audit Scotland.
 The other sections of the Remuneration Report will be reviewed by the appointed auditor to ensure that they are consistent with the financial statements.